 The Plains Indian Museum tells the significant story of the lives of Plains Indian peoples, their cultures, traditions, values, and histories, as well as the contexts of their lives today.

-The Center offers educational activities and programs relating to the Plains Indian Museum for diverse audiences and interest levels.
+The Buffalo Bill Center of the West offers educational activities and programs relating to the Plains Indian Museum for diverse audiences and interest levels.
 Our programs bring together scholars and groups from around the world to discuss topics relating to the cultures and art of Plains Indians, and aim to reach out to anyone who wants to explore the ideas and objects in our collections.